Last updated: November 28, 2025

 6.2.
 Suitable Timeframes:

-While a triple top can appear on any timeframe, our experience suggests it is most reliable on longer timeframes.
-We often look for this pattern on:
+While a triple top can appear on any timeframe, it is most reliable on longer timeframes.
+Traders often look for this pattern on:

 • Daily charts: Provides robust signals for swing trading.